 What this means operationally: when a Worldwide customer reports a missing order at day 21, you can't immediately reship.
 You acknowledge, set the 6-week expectation, and check back in.
 Most "lost" Worldwide packages clear customs and arrive between weeks 3 and 6 — slow-tracking, not truly lost.

 Damaged or wrong product.
 Photo evidence required, typically within 30 days of delivery.
 Printful reprints free of charge.
-The transit time on the reprint is the same as the original, which on a Worldwide route means a 30-day total resolution from the customer's first complaint.
+The transit time on the reprint is the same as the original, which on a Worldwide route means a lengthy total resolution window from the customer's first complaint.

 Refused or undeliverable.
 The most expensive failure mode on Worldwide.
 The buyer rejects the package — usually because of a customs bill they didn't expect — or it's returned for a bad address.
 Printful does not automatically reship returned international packages.
 You decide whether to refund (eating the outbound shipping) or charge a reship.

 Refusal rates on Worldwide DDU orders run higher than refusal rates inside the EU or to the UK on DDP routes.
-If your refusal rate in a specific Worldwide country crosses 5%, your retail price for that country needs to absorb the cost — or stop shipping there.
+If your refusal rate in a specific Worldwide country becomes material, your retail price for that country needs to absorb the cost — or stop shipping there.

-For how the broader printing-and-shipping handoff works end to end, see the Printful printing and shipping breakdown.
+For how the broader printing-and-shipping handoff works end to end, the Printful global shipping breakdown covers every region's claims process in detail.

 Worldwide orders during peak season